 Connecticut Assault on a Police Officer Lawyer

-It’s a scenario that top Stamford Connecticut assault lawyers see all too often—trumped up charges and arrests in Greenwich, Darien, New Canaan, Norwalk, and Stamford for Assault on a Police Officer in violation of CGS 53a-167c.
+It’s a scenario that top Stamford Connecticut assault lawyers see all too often—trumped up charges and arrests in Connecticut for Assault on a Police Officer in violation of CGS 53a-167c.
 So what can be done to fight these charges?
-As in any serious Stamford Connecticut criminal case, the first step is to enlist the assistance of a top Connecticut Assault on a Police Officer Lawyer who is not afraid to challenge the Greenwich and Stamford police departments in these cases.
-So if you are arrested in Stamford, Greenwich, or Darien for Assault on a Police Officer charges, you should contact a top Greenwich or Stamford Connecticut criminal lawyer as soon as possible.
+As in any serious criminal case, the first step is to enlist the assistance of a top Connecticut Assault on a Police Officer Lawyer who is not afraid to challenge the Greenwich and Stamford police departments in these cases.
+So if you are arrested for Assault on a Police Officer charges, you should contact a top Connecticut criminal lawyer as soon as possible.

 The criminal statute for 53a-167c Assault on a Police Officer has traditionally been loosely interpreted and liberally enforced by Connecticut law enforcement.
 As we discuss below, whether a Connecticut police officer or State Trooper has actually been “assaulted” can be completely subjective and within the sole discretion of the arresting police officer.
 According to the precise language of C.G.S. § 53a-176c, to be guilty of 53a-176c, you must, with the intent of preventing the officer from performing his or her duties, cause physical injury to the officer.
 Remember it’s the intent to interfere with the officer’s performance of his or her duties, not the intent to injure the officer.
 This is much easier for the police to prove and requires a much easier offering of proof by the prosecution at a trial of an Assault on a Police Officer arrest in Connecticut.